anderle02/attributemod/README.md

 - lists items in the chest including their value
 - shows Kismet Feather and Kuudra Key prices
 - **tells you if it's worth to reroll / claim a chest**
+- NEW: select if you want to insta-sell your rewards or use sell offers

 ![](https://i.anderle.dev/pXsJFcIWJB.png)
 ![](https://i.anderle.dev/5261LwzP04.png)